Embracing Autism: Understanding and Celebrating Differences

 By embracing Autism, we can work together to create a more inclusive and understanding world for individuals with Autism.
 By learning about Autism, supporting the autism community, celebrating differences, and being an ally, we can help to promote acceptance, respect, and inclusiveness for all individuals, regardless of their differences.

 In conclusion, embracing Autism is not just about acknowledging the unique strengths and perspectives of individuals with Autism.
-Still, it is also about creating a more inclusive and supportive world for everyone.
+Still, it is also about creating a more inclusive and supportive world.
 By embracing Autism, we can work together to build a better future where everyone is valued and accepted for who they are.

 References: